-- By reviewing children's outcomes on EHCPs and ensuring they are being met. - The child is making progress academically against national/age expected levels and the gap is narrowing they are catching up to their peers or expected age levels. - Verbal feedback from the teacher, parent and pupil.
+• By reviewing children's targets from EHR/TAC/F and learning plans or EHCP outcomes and ensuring they are being met or progress has been made.

+• The child is making progress academically against national/age expected levels and the gap is narrowing - they are catching up to their peers or expected age levels.

+• Verbal feedback from the pupil, parent and/or teacher.